lorainelab/integrated-genome-browser/README.md

 # Integrated Genome Browser

 The Integrated Genome Browser (IGB, pronounced ig-bee) is a fast, free, and flexible desktop genome browser.
-IGB is open source, free software.
+IGB is open source software.

 IGB is also a platform for developers to create new visualizations and visual analysis functions for genomics.